Federated Anonymous Blocklisting across Service Providers and its Application to Group Messaging: Federated Anonymous Blocklisting

 \subsection{Security}

-Our security analysis follows the standard Anonymous Blocklisting framework of \cite{blac, snarkblock}: in particular, we also employ the security notions of Blocklistability, Unlinkability and Non-Frameability.
-However, we provide custom definitions of said properties to account for the differences in our system model: while the referenced works define a more general version of Anonymous Blocklisting, our scenario involves multiple realms each with its own blocklist and trust relations between each other.
+Our security analysis follows the standard Anonymous Blocklisting framework of \cite{blac, snarkblock}: we also employ the security notions of Blocklistability, Unlinkability and Non-Frameability.
+However, we provide custom definitions of said properties to account for the differences in our system model.

 We follow the query-based approach of \cite{alpaca}.
 The security properties are defined as a game between a Challenger and an Adversary.
 Each security game has its own winning condition and may incorporate checks to prevent trivial wins by the adversary.
-Algorithm~\ref{alg:shared} shows the shared queries between all security games ---with a slight variation in the $Q_{Block}$ query for the Non-Frameability and Unlinkability games.
+Figure~\ref{alg:shared} shows the shared queries between all security games ---with a slight variation in the $Q_{Block}$ query for the Non-Frameability and Unlinkability games.
 They are mostly related to administrative tasks such as creating realms, registering users and blocking and unblocking pseudonyms.